 Polysliders are specifically designed for polycarbonate or fibreglass sheeting and allow for a large amount of thermal expansion.
-The components are designed to work in conjunction with a saddle washer which is positively fixed to the sliding bracket.
-This clip is also used for Saflok 410® sheeting around the perimeters and exposed areas of the building, where high wind load conditions prevail.
+This clip works in conjunction with the saddle washers which are positively fixed to the sliding bracket.
+This clip is also used for Saflok 410® sheeting around the perimeters and exposed areas where high wind load conditions prevail.

-Overhangs are prone to a build-up of wind pressure and are considered to be the weak point of any roof.
-All overhangs larger than 600mm (March 2021 Updates) need to be positively fixed with a saddle washer to allow for expansion and contraction.
+Overhangs are prone to a build up of wind pressure and are considered to be the weak point of any roof.
+All overhangs larger than 600mm need to be positively fixed with a high wind load clip or saddle washer (always allowing for thermal cycling).
 These include canopies, walkways, lean-to roofs, loading bays and decorative roofs.

-- Place saddle washers over the first three ribs above the purlin, and fasten the saddle washers through the ribs into the slider brackets.
+- Place saddle washers over the first two ribs above the purlin, and fasten the saddle washers through the ribs into the slider brackets.

 - Place the next row of baseplates and fasten.
 Overlap the end fastening positions to self-align the row of baseplates.
 Repeat from step 2.